Process: LEGAL MANAGEMENT

 ARTICLE 29.- RESERVATION:

-Administrators, employees or other related parties who have knowledge regarding the detection of unusual operations, have the legal obligation to maintain a reservation on the individual, under penalty of incurring in the applicable legal sanctions.
+Administrators, employees or other related persons who have knowledge of the detection of unusual transactions have a legal obligation to maintain a reservation on the matter or face the applicable legal penalties.

 6. CHAPTER 3.
 CLAIMS

 ARTICLE 30.- CLAIMS SYSTEM:

 Any person linked to the Company is obliged to report, formally to its immediate boss and to the Compliance Officer, any behavior, his own or others, that violates the rules established in this CODE.

 Every employee, manager or associate is obliged to report any circumstances of his own that generate or may generate conflicts of interest, in order to take appropriate measures.

 It is the duty of all those who have leadership or direction of people within the Company, to foster the climate of trust appropriate for the behavior contrary to the established in this CODE to be timely reported.

 Likewise, it is the duty of all directors to immediately raise awareness of the facts that may constitute violations of the rules of this CODE, inform the Compliance Officer / Function to investigate them objectively and take timely disciplinary sanctions and measures as appropriate, as established in the fraud response protocol.

 Without exception and when the nature of the facts indicates the possibility that the conduct involved is classified and sanctioned as a crime by the criminal regulations, the Executive Director and / or Legal Director in conjunction with the Compliance Officer and after legal consultations, will proceed to establish or order the establishment of the corresponding criminal complaint before the competent authorities and, if necessary, to appoint the necessary proxies to obtain compensation for the damage that the act caused to the Company.